backstage/backstage/docs/tutorials/configuring-plugin-databases.md

 ---
 id: configuring-plugin-databases
-title: Configuring Plugin Specific Databases
+title: Configuring Plugin Databases
 # prettier-ignore
-description: Guide on how to use predefined databases for each plugin.
+description: Guide on how to configure Backstage databases.
 ---

-There are occasions where it may be difficult to deploy Backstage with automatically created databases in production due to access control or other restrictions.
-For example, your infrastructure might be defined as code using tools such as Terraform or AWS CloudFormation where the name of each database is defined, created and assigned explicitly.
-You may also need to use different credentials for each database or use a set of credentials without the permissions needed to create databases.
+This guide covers a variety of production persistence use cases which are supported out of the box by Backstage.
+The database manager allows the developer to set the client and database connection details on a per plugin basis in addition to the base client and connection configuration.
+This means that you can use a SQLite 3 in-memory database for a specific plugin whilst using PostgreSQL for everything else and so on.

-`@backstage/backend-common` provides an alternate database manager, `PluginConnectionDatabaseManager`, which allows the developer to set the client and database connection on a per plugin basis in addition to the default client and connection configuration.
-This means that you can use a `sqlite3` in memory database for a specific plugin whilst using `postgres` for everything else and so on.
+By default, Backstage uses automatically created databases for each plugin whose names follow the `backstage_plugin_<pluginId>` pattern, e.g.

-The database manager also allows you to change the database name prefix which is used when a plugin database isn't explicitly configured.
+`backstage_plugin_auth`.
+You can configure a different database name prefix for use cases where you have multiple deployments running on a shared database instance or cluster.

-There are two additional configuration options for this database manager:
+With infrastructure defined as code or data (Terraform, AWS CloudFormation, etc.), you may have database credentials which lack permissions to create new databases or you do not have control over the database names.
+In these instances, you can set the database name and connection information on a per plugin basis as mentioned earlier.

-- **`backend.database.prefix`:** is used to override the default `backstage_plugin_` prefix which is used to generate a database name when it is not explicitly set for that plugin.
+Backstage supports all of these use cases with the `DatabaseManager` provided by `@backstage/backend-common`.
+We will now cover how to use and configure Backstage's databases.

-- **`backend.database.plugin.<pluginId>`:** is used to define a `client` and `connection` block for the plugin matching the `pluginId`, e.g. `catalog` is the `pluginId` for the catalog plugin and any configuration defined under that block is specific to that plugin.
+## Prerequisites

-## Install Database Drivers
+### Dependencies

-If you intend to use both `postgres` and `sqlite3`, you need to make sure the appropriate database drivers are installed in your `backend` package.
+Please ensure the appropriate database drivers are installed in your `backend` package.
+If you intend to use both `postgres` and `sqlite3`, you can install both of them.

 ```shell
 cd packages/backend